K8rly/GoVote/README.md

 # GoVote

 This project is a collaboration between the four baddest b*tches in class.
-So fetch.
+This is so fetch.